m-t-w/m-t-w/index.md

 * Don't write files to /tmp from cloud-init use /run/somedir instead. (because of race conditions)

 #### You must include a merge-type header if you are using multi-part MIME
-This is a way to specify how cloud-config YAML (user-data) are merged together when there are multiple YAML file.
+This is a way to specify how cloud-config YAML (user-data) are merged together when there are multiple YAML files.
 Previously the merging algorithm was very simple and would only overwrite and not append lists, or strings.
 There are a few different ways to do this, in the example below we're including merge-type header for every cloud-config YAML file.   [(see: merge-types docs)](https://cloudinit.readthedocs.io/en/latest/topics/merging.html)
 ```
 #cloud-config
 merge_how: